 - Difficulty with turns or obstacles

 - Inability to sit down squarely (sitting awkwardly or in a slanted position)

 - Difficulty getting up or going up and down stairs

 - Holding a leg up while standing

 - Signs of paralysis

 If you notice your pet displaying any of these signs or any other worrisome symptoms, schedule an appointment with one of our vets to discuss possible causes and which medical and/or rehabilitative treatments might best ease your pet symptoms and aid in recovery.

 Call Harmony for an Evaluation

 When your best friend needs help getting out of bed, give us a call.
-We can’t promise Fluffy will be back on the kitchen counter, but we can do everything possible to help her live the fullest life possible.
+We can’t promise she’ll be back running marathons, but there is a lot we can do to help her live the fullest life possible.